 A number of magnificent sculptures adorn the cathedral on both the inside and out.
 And, because it was Christmas time, a giant nativity added to the scenery.
 Visitors may attend mass here.

-Fun fact: Scenes from The Three Muskateers (2011) were filmed here and our guide was telling us that local Bambergers were able to participate as extras and that they practically shut the town down during filming… inconvenient, with its small cobblestone streets.
+Fun fact: Scenes from The Three Muskateers (2011) were filmed here.
+Our guide was told us that local Bambergers were able to participate as extras.
+They practically shut the town down during filming.
+While it was exciting, it was also inconvenient due to its many small cobblestone streets.

 2. Bamberg New Residence and Rose Garden

-Both are located right next to Bamberg Cathedral.
-Pressed for time, we didn’t go inside and there were no blooms in the garden the around 4,500 roses spread over 70 beds are spectacular when in season.
+Both Bamberg New Residence and Rose Garden are located right next to Bamberg Cathedral.
+Pressed for time, we didn’t go inside and there were no blooms in the garden.
+The around 4,500 roses spread over 70 beds are spectacular when in season.

 3. Visit the Old Town Hall (and See Little Venice, Too)